Which Computer Stores Offer the Best Advice and Service?

 When discussing options with salespeople at stores or reading product descriptions while shopping online, it’s okay to maintain a degree of skepticism.
 Remember, it’s a salesperson’s or website designer’s job to sell you merchandise that the store actually carries, and the store makes more when you spend more.

-Our Ratings Tables show the results when we asked area consumers (primarily Checkbook and Consumer Reports subscribers) to rate computer stores they had used “inferior,” “adequate,” or “superior” for “advice on choice and use of products,” “staff attitudes and atmosphere,” “ease of looking at and testing products,” “overall quality,” and other questions.
+Our survey asked consumers to rate computer stores they had used “inferior,” “adequate,” or “superior” on several questions, such as “advice on choice and use of products,” “reliability (standing behind products, delivering on time),” and “overall quality.”
 For each store or chain that received at least 10 ratings, our Ratings Tables show the percentage of surveyed customers who rated it “superior” (as opposed to “inferior” or “adequate”) on each question.

 The best way to find out whether a product really meets your needs, of course, is to try it.
 Many stores offer one-month trial periods for hardware, which enable you to return products if you don’t like them.
 Stores have much less liberal return policies for software.
 Since policies vary from company to company and from product to product, find out how much time you have, and ask specifically about restocking fees that may apply if you return a device after you’ve opened the box.